aesirxio/wordpress-bi-plugin/README.md

 ### Download and install plugin to Wordpress

 In WP Admin, go to Settings - AesirX BI and config the settings:
-1. Get your `REACT_APP_CLIENT_ID` key from https://bi.aesirx.io by creating an account.
-1. Replace the `REACT_APP_CLIENT_SECRET` with the one provided in your profile account.
 1. Replace the `REACT_APP_ENDPOINT_URL` with the link to your `1st party server for AesirX Analytics`.
-1. Replace the `REACT_APP_LICENSE` with the one provided in your profile account.
 1. Replace the `REACT_APP_DATA_STREAM` with the `name` and `domain` to the your data-stream endpoint.

 ### Development